Flare576/dotfiles/README.md

 # Flare's dotfiles
+*You may also be interested in [Flare's Scripts](https://github.com/Flare576/scripts), a collection of shell and NodeJS (check that project's readme!) scripts I use dozens of times an hour.*

 Based on a lot of discoveries from [GitHub Does dotfiles](https://dotfiles.github.io/), this is my repo for my dotfiles.
 I've also included a setup script, mostly for personal use, that will bring a brand new Mac from stock to stylish with minimal messing around.

 ```
 bash -c "$(curl -sSL https://raw.githubusercontent.com/Flare576/dotfiles/master/scripts/OSX/setupMac.sh)"